flood-io/element/packages/element/docs/examples/examples_element_cli.md

 ## Tips on developing test scripts

+There are many useful command line flags that help writing and debugging tests scripts.
+See the command line help for the `run` command (`element run --help`) for a full list of options.

 ### Watching for changes

 When developing a test script, it is incredibly useful to see the results of your steps as you write them.
 When you pass the `--watch` flag, the `run` command will watch your test script and rerun the test when it changes.